tejamanchem/tejamanchem/README.md

 - ⚙️ I use daily: `.py`, `.js`, `.ts`, `.html`, `.scss`, `.svg`, `.png`, `.json`, `.yml`, `.sql`
 - 🌱 Learning more about and studying: **Open Source, React, DS Algorithms**
 - 💬 Ping me about: **wed design**, **social media**, **diversity & inclusion**, **mentorship**, **Beyonce**
-- 📫 Reach me asap: prasillamanchem@gmail.com
+- 📫 Reach me asap:tejamanchem144@gmail.com
 - 😄 Passionate about accessibility and committed to a web that works for everyone

 ### 🛠 &nbsp;Tech Stack